CSE11-SU121-Assignments/cse11-pa7-starter/README.md

 # CSE-11 Programming Assignment 7

-### Due Date: Sunday, August 28, 11:59PM Pacific Time
+### Due Date: Thursday, August 26, 11:59PM Pacific Time

 ## Learning Goals
 In this assignment you will put together many of the programming features and techniques you’ve seen so far to build a useful command-line application for text manipulation.